sf105/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Criteria subsumption](img/structural-testing/subsumption.png)

+{% hint style='working' %}
-{% set todo = "record a video about the criteria subsumption" %}
+record a video about the criteria subsumption
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## More examples of Control-Flow Graphs